GuineaBot3Labs/.github/profile/README.md

 # Hi there 👋 and Welcome to GuineaBot3Labs!

-GuineaBot3Labs is a collaborative, innovative space where passionate individuals come together to work on cutting-edge projects in programming, ethical hacking, and AI development.
+GuineaBot3Labs is a collaborative, innovative space where passionate individuals come together on their free time to work on cutting-edge projects in programming, ethical hacking, and AI development.
 Our primary goal is to make the world a better place through technology, fostering an environment of learning and growth.

 ## Our Vision

-Our vision is to make projects that will have a lasting positive impact on the world, while including STEM into this serious process, so that individuals can learn while they create.
+Our vision is to make projects that will have a lasting positive impact on the world, while including some sort of experience into this process, so that individuals can learn while they create.

 ### Current Projects: